 Prize Conservation Hero Profiles

 The Indianapolis Prize recognizes conservationists who have achieved major victories in advancing the sustainability of an animal species or group of species.
-This year's winner is Carl Jones.
+The most recent Prize winner was Carl Jones.
 Passionate about animals since childhood and inspired by the famous British conservationist Gerry Durrell, Carl has dedicated his life and career to restoring endangered animal populations and habitat, approaching conservation with a clear understanding of the necessary balance within an ecosystem.
 He is responsible for developing and leading successful recoveries for reptiles, mammals and birds, including the pink pigeon, echo parakeet and, most famously, the Mauritius kestrel.
 Carl brought the total population of the rarest bird on the planet from only four individuals to nearly 400 over the course of a decade.

 To connect classroom learning with the heroic wonders of the Indianapolis Prize, the Conservation Hero Profiles were created to provide educators with the opportunity to teach students about the men and women who are saving wildlife and improving our planet for future generations.